Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 Average Annual Costs

-The median cost for uninsured motorist bodily injury (UMBI) coverage is approximately $50 per year, while uninsured motorist property damage (UMPD) adds about $38 annually.
-Combined, this totals roughly $90 per year or just $3–6 per month added to your premium.
+The median cost for uninsured motorist bodily injury (UMBI) coverage runs approximately $50–$70 per year, while uninsured motorist property damage (UMPD) adds about $38 annually.
+Combined, this totals roughly $88–$108 per year or just $3–6 per month added to your premium.

 Underinsured motorist coverage, typically bundled with UM as UM/UIM, costs a similar amount—around $50–$75 annually for combined bodily injury and property damage protection.
-For context, national full coverage car insurance now averages $2,340 annually as of early 2026, meaning UM/UIM adds only a fraction to your total premium.
+For context, national full coverage car insurance now averages approximately $2,356–$2,670 annually as of 2026, meaning UM/UIM adds only a small fraction to your total premium.
+See our car insurance coverage recommendations guide to understand what limits make sense for your situation.

 Coverage Type Annual Cost Monthly Cost